aspose-pdf/Aspose.PDF-Documentation/python-net/advanced-operations/working-with-forms/acroforms/_index.md

 ---
-title: Adding Attachment to a PDF document using Python
+title: Working with AcroForms using Python
-linktitle: Adding Attachment to a PDF document
+linktitle: AcroForms
 type: docs
 weight: 10
-url: /python-net/add-attachment-to-pdf-document/
+url: /python-net/acroforms/
-description: This page describes how to add an attachment to a PDF file with Aspose.PDF for Python via .NET library.
+description: With Aspose.PDF for Python you may create a form from scratch, fill the form field in a PDF document, extract data from the form, and etc.
 lastmod: "2023-02-17"
 sitemap:
     changefreq: "weekly"